 The first statistics class I took was a disaster.
 Held in a large auditorium packed with students, its atmosphere was more “refugee camp” than classroom.
 The general din made it impossible to hear the professor.
-Attendance was mandatory and, as far as I could tell, the sole determination of our final grades.
+Attendance was mandatory and, as far as I could tell, the sole factor that determined our final grades.
 One day a group of students started punching each other, hard.
 A fight had broken out.
 That’s right, a fight had broke out in my graduate level statistics class.

 I quickly gave up on learning anything from the lectures and turned to the $150 textbook instead.
 However, it was a collection of random SAS code and ANOVA tables, and the examples didn’t look like anything I had seen before.
 I re-read the chapter on t-tests 50 times before giving it up as a lost cause.
 Even basic concepts, like “average”, became confusing.
 Everything was backwards.